pietromichelini/quality-of-life-data-app/README.md

 ### Prerequisites

-This is an example of how to list things you need to use the software and how to install them.
+This project requires npm.
+If you don't have it installed already, simply type the following commands in your terminal.
 * npm
   ```sh
   npm install npm@latest -g